-Day 1 Arrive Geneva International Airport and transfer to Lake Geneva Hotel.
+Day 1 Arrive at Geneva International Airport and transfer to Lake Geneva Hotel.

-Day 3 Refreshed and refuelled, start climbing straight from the Hotel onto the gentle slopes of the 2nd catergory Col des Aravis.
+Day 3 Refreshed and refueled, start climbing straight from the Hotel onto the gentle slopes of the 2nd category Col des Aravis.
 The views of Mt Blanc from the top of the Col des Aravis are stunning.
-Next up is the 1st catergory Col des Saisies.
-Through the home of Reblochon cheese, Beaufort, its then the main event of the day, The Cormet de Roselend.
+Next up is the 1st category Col des Saisies.
+Through the home of Reblochon cheese, Beaufort, it's then the main event of the day, The Cormet de Roselend.
 A Tour de France regular, this HC climb does feature a rare flat km around the stunning Roselend Dam in the middle before the final climb to the summit.
-Descend to Bourg St Maurice to overnight.
+Descend to Bourg St Maurice overnight.

-Day 4 A very short warm up before the road starts to climb the 47km of the Col de l'Iseran through the ritzy ski resort of Val D'Isere and past the Tignes dam.
+Day 4 A very short warm-up before the road starts to climb 47km of the Col de l'Iseran through the ritzy ski resort of Val D'Isere and past the Tignes dam.
 The Col de l'Iseran summit is 2764M.
-Its a massive 70kms descent to St Michel de Maurienne where you turn onto the Col du Telegraphe for the climb to 1566M and onto the gentle descent to overnight in Valloire.
+It's a massive 70km's descent to St Michel de Maurienne where you turn onto the Col du Telegraphe for the climb to 1566M and onto the gentle descent to overnight in Valloire.

-Day 5 Its straight onto the king of the Alps, the Col du Galibier (2645M).
+Day 5 It's straight onto the king of the Alps, the Col du Galibier (2645M).
 With a brutal first km, it then flattens out briefly before the gradient steepens again.
 With 6km to go you pass the memorial to Marco Pantani.
-Towards the summit its likely there will still be snow patches as the Alpine meadows are replaced by rock and scree.
+Towards the summit, it's likely there will still be snow patches as the Alpine meadows are replaced by rock and scree.
 The reward for your efforts is one of the best viewing points in the Alps.
-Mont Blanc in the East, glaciers in the West and your route South towards the Med.
-The initial descent starts with 6km of steep, twisty roads however once we reach the Col du Lautaret the road widens for steady descent to Briançon.
+Mont Blanc in the East, glaciers in the West, and your route South towards the Med.
+The initial descent starts with 6km of steep, twisty roads however once we reach the Col du Lautaret the road widens for a steady descent to Briançon.
 As soon as the descent finishes you are climbing again on the Col d’Izoard (2360M), a Tour de France regular.
-Above the treeline at the summit and descending firstly through rocky landscape, to treelined hairpins, alpine meadows and river gorge to overnight in Guillestre
+Above the treeline at the summit and descending firstly through the rocky landscape, to treelined hairpins, alpine meadows, and river gorge to overnight in Guillestre

-Day 7 lts nearly downhill all the way to the Mediterranean on your last day.
-Avoiding the Nice traffic you can ride the final climb over the gentle Col de Vence and negotiate down to Cagnes sur Mer and optional ride to Nice promenade des Anglais.
-Its time to jump in the Med and enjoy a celibration for your achievement.
+Day 7 is nearly downhill all the way to the Mediterranean on your last day.
+Avoiding the Nice traffic you can ride the final climb over the gentle Col de Vence and negotiate down to Cagnes sur Mer an optional ride to Nice Promenade des Anglais.
+It's time to jump in the Med and enjoy a celebration for your achievement.

 Day 8 flights home